Preventive Plumbing Maintenance: Save Money & Avoid Emergencies

 • Run water in rarely used drains (basement, laundry room) to prevent sewer gas return

-• Look under sinks for moisture, mold, or soft cabinetry — signs of a slow leak
+• Look under sinks for moisture, mold, or soft cabinetry, which are signs of a slow leak

 • Pour baking soda and vinegar down drains to break up organic buildup (safer than chemical cleaners, which can corrode pipes)